top of page

 I was devastated, but it also ignited a survival mode that motivated me to spend every ounce of physical, emotional, and spiritual strength for the following 1-½ weeks to work with my physical therapist to learn to walk with my walker down the hall, and to climb 10 stairs with a cane.
 I was relentless.

-Eleven months came and went with endless hard work learning to walk again and progress from a walker to a cane, trying to get out of bed 1 hr a day, and teaching myself how to cope with medically complex trauma and panic attacked from painful medical procedures, life threatening complications, and relentless pain, I once again sat in a pain specialist’s office to hear only despairing: "You will always have chronic pain and you need to accept this."
+Eleven months came and went with endless hard work learning to walk again and progress from a walker to a cane, trying to get out of bed 1 hr a day, and teaching myself how to cope with medically complex trauma and panic attacks from painful medical procedures, life threatening complications, and relentless pain.
+Once again sat in a pain specialist’s office to hear only despairing: "You will always have chronic pain and you need to accept this."

 How could this stranger so calmly tell me to accept chronic pain; that I would never achieve my dream of living pain-free?